CoquiCoders/beta-book/README.md

 **4. Delivery of incentives to recipients**

-Even when the process is completed, documents are submitted, and the incentive is approved, many SME owners we spoke with were still waiting for the reimbursement or
+Even when the process is completed, documents are submitted, and the incentive is approved, many SME owners we spoke with were still waiting for the reimbursement or capital.

 ## Overall feeling towards process: Confusion and Uncertainty